Melvin2224/Melvin2224/README.md

 - 👋 Hi, I’m @Melvin2224
-- 👀 I’m interested in Machine Learning/Artificial intelligence
+- 👀 I’m interested in Machine Learning/Artificial intelligence/Software engineering
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and an alx SE student
 - 💞️ I’m looking to collaborate on Python projects
 - 📫 How to reach me Kingice3453@gmail.com